pca006132/PCC/syntax.md

 Empty lines, which are lines containing no character or only space characters, would be neglected.

 ## Line continuation
 `\` character before line break will trigger line continuation, if that line is not inside any comment.
+The line after it would be concatenated with it with the `\` character removed.

+> Note that the indent of the line after it would not be processed

 ## Module System
 PCC uses module system for organizing functions and tags, and will be converted into namespace + directries structure in-game, which the root module is the namespace, and others are the directries.